Updated: Mar 29

 3. Do you want to give everyone in the wedding party a plus-one?

 We vote yes for this one, too.
 Offering a plus-one to your wedding party is a nice gesture after all of the time and money they put into your wedding.
-If you're to giving a plus-one to one wedding party member, then all of them should get a plus-one!
+If you're to giving a plus-one to one wedding party member, then all of them should get a plus-one.

 4. Does your venue and budget have enough room for plus-ones?
 Remember that your venue most likely has a guest minimum and maximum.
 Use those open spots for people you truly want there, and then if you have room, offer some guests a date.
+If you don't have room in your guest count for plus-ones that you are unsure about, then that's the perfect excuse!

 If the person is travelling, consider giving them a plus-one.